Landscaping & Trees

 For more information, please contact the City’s landscape architect Edward Kinney at email@example.com.

-The City's Tree Foundation program (PDF) offers the general public the opportunity to pay for the planting of new trees in our community.
+The City's Tree Fund program (PDF) offers the general public the opportunity to pay for the planting of new trees in our community.
 Possible locations may include within a park, public open space, along a greenway, or adjacent to a street.
 If you are a resident, business owner, or property owner interested in trees being planted along your street, the planting must occur within an existing space on public property.

 Through the foundation, residents can donate money to have trees planted within a park, in a public open space, along a greenway, or in the public right-of-way on their street.
+Learn more about the Tree Fund

 Tree Pruning Guidelines